marlonrcfranco/jcon/README.md

 <a name="c_read"></a>
 ****
 #### :page_with_curl: > read[r]
-Read from a given file and print its content on terminal.
+Read a given file and print its content on terminal.
 It can read from  **any file format** (.pdf, .txt, .jpg, .png, ...)

 ```